example42/example42.github.io/_posts/2017-07-03-node-classification-options.md

 ---
 layout: blog
-title: Tip of the Week 26 - Puppet node classificatoin options
+title: Tip of the Week 26 - Puppet node classification options
 ---

 When using a Puppet Agent - Puppet Master setup it is required that the Puppet Master has information about classes which a node should receive.